Graduate Certificate in Mental Health

 English Proficiency Requirements

-- Successfully completed 0.375 EFTSL of study at postgraduate level or higher at an Australian higher education provider (or equivalent); or
+• Completion of 0.375 EFTSL of study at postgraduate level or higher at an Australian higher education provider (or equivalent).

-- Where accepted, equivalent prior learning, including at least five years relevant professional experience.
+• Equivalent prior learning courses including at least five years relevant professional experience – as accepted by ECU.

 The course enables students to critically evaluate the strengths and weaknesses of various management strategies for supporting clients with a mental illness in the community.
 Providing students from a range of health related disciplines with an overview of contemporary and evidence-based approaches to the delivery of mental health care.